 If you are going out into the wilderness, you should make sure you are going well prepared with the right items for survival.
-Sure, no one wants or expects to get into a life threatening situation, but in the wilderness, anything can happen at any given time.
+Sure, no one wants or expects to get into a life threatening situation.
+However, in the wilderness, anything can happen at any time.
 In this article, we have complied 7 must have items for wilderness survival; let’s get started!

 A Survival Knife

 The number one must have item is a survival knife.
-It has many uses in everyday activities, and in case you happen to find yourself in a dire situation, your chances of surviving are infinitely increased if you have a knife.
+It has many uses in everyday activities.
+In case you happen to find yourself in a dire situation, your chances of surviving are increased if you have a knife.

-Look for a sturdy and reliable survival knife which you can keep on your person whenever you are out wandering in the unpredictable wilderness.
+Look for a sturdy and reliable survival knife which you can keep on your person.
 Consider getting a knife which has 4-5 inch carbon steel blade and flattened back edge.
 This type of knife can easily split kindling, skin an animal, filet a fish, and even cut through the forest and the vegetation.

 The knife can also be used to; create weapons, open packages, create fire starters (like bowing a drill), build an emergency shelter (by cutting branches or cutting tarp), cut clothing for bandages (in case you do not have the first aid kit), and so much more.
 Keep in mind, your choice of knife is crucial to your survival.